 Section Changes to the IFRS for SMEs Paragraphs 9.19C and 9.19D are inserted to clarify the treatment of non-controlling interest when a parent changes its holding in a subsidiary but control is retained.
 Paragraphs 9.23A to 9.25 are amended to clarify the distinction between the individual financial statements and separate financial statements and that the Act specifies when individual financial statements are required to be prepared.
 Paragraphs 9.28 to 9.30 relating to combined financial statements are deleted.
 Paragraphs 9.31 and 9.32 provide guidance on exchanges of businesses or other non-monetary assets for an interest in a subsidiary, joint venture or associate.
 This guidance was previously contained in UITF Abstract 31 Exchanges of businesses or other non-monetary assets for an interest in a subsidiary, joint venture or associate.
 Paragraphs 9.33 to 9.38 are inserted to provide guidance on the accounting treatment for intermediate payment arrangements.
-These were previously contained in UITF Abstract 32 Employee benefit trusts and other intermediate payment arrangements .
+These were previously contained in UITF Abstract 32 Employee benefit trusts and other intermediate payment arrangements.
 10 Accounting Policies, Estimates Paragraph 10.5 clarifies when an entity is required to refer to SORPs in developing an accounting policy. and Errors Paragraph 10.10A is inserted to bring the accounting treatment for changes in accounting policy relating to property, plant and equipment (Section 17) and intangible assets (Section 18) in line with IAS 10 Accounting Policies, Estimate and Errors.
-11 Basic Financial The scope of section 11 is amended to clarify that certain financial instruments are not within its scope.
-102 × 5 Paragraph 11.9(c) is amended to clarify that contractual prepayment provisions which are contingent future events exclude those which protect the holder from credit deterioration or tax changes.
-0 Sim Paragraph 11.14(b) is inserted to clarify that entities may choose to designate debt instruments as fair value through profit or loss under certain circumstances.
-SUC Paragraph 11.38A is inserted to allow offsetting of certain financial assets and financial liabilities in the statement of financial position.
-Paragraph 11.48A is inserted to provide disclosures required in accordance with the Regulations for financial instruments that are not held as part of a trading portfolio and are not derivatives.
-Paragraphs 11.48B and 11.48C require additional disclosures for financial institutions.
+11 Basic Financial Instruments The scope of Section 11 is amended to clarify that certain financial instruments are not within its scope.
+Paragraph 11.8(b) is amended to clarify that instruments as described in paragraph 11.6(b) are not debt instruments accounted for under Section 11.
+Paragraph 11.9(a) is amended to clarify the permissible contractual returns to the lender.
+Paragraph 11.9(aA) is added to include some contractual provisions that provide for a linkage of repayments and/or returns to the lender based on inflation.
+Paragraph 11.9(aB) is added to permit certain variations of the return to the holder during the life of the instrument.
+Paragraph 11.9(c) is amended to clarify that contractual prepayment provisions which are contingent future events exclude those which protect the holder from credit deterioration, changes in central bank levies or tax changes and to clarify when compensation payments do not breach the condition.
+The text of paragraph 11.9(d) is deleted as it is no longer needed.